Preference Learning in School Choice Problems: Conclusion

 \section{Conclusion}

-We study a school choice problem in which students have to acquire information regarding their preferences before submitting rank-order lists to a given mechanism.
-We compare two prominent mechanisms: DA and Boston.
-The DA mechanism results in more homogeneous rank-order submissions, and consequently, it has to rely on tie-breaking more than the Boston mechanism.
-Thus, students have less incentive to acquire costly information, and their rank-order submissions become homogeneous furthermore.
-These properties lead to the DA's inefficiency, which is exacerbated when information acquisition becomes more costly.
+We analyze a school choice problem where students gather information on their preferences before submitting rank-order lists to a mechanism.
+We compare two widely used mechanisms: DA and Boston.
+The DA mechanism results in more uniform rank-order submissions, causing it to rely more on random tie-breaking than the Boston mechanism.
+As a result, students have less motivation to collect costly information, leading to further homogeneity in their rank-order submissions and greater efficiency loss.
+These characteristics, which result in the DA mechanism's efficiency loss, are amplified when the cost of information acquisition rises.